-The 1986 Asbestos Hazard Emergency Response Act (AHERA) required inspections of all CMS facilities; this was completed in 1989 that identified the type, quantity and location of asbestos containing materials (ACM).
+The 1986 Asbestos Hazard Emergency Response Act (AHERA) requires inspections of all CMS facilities.
+Initially completed in 1989, the type, quantity and location of asbestos containing materials (ACM) was identified.
 ACM was found in almost every facility constructed prior to 1989.
-Schools built during and after 1989 were instructed not to use asbestos materials and this was specifically noted in the school designs.
+Schools built during and after 1989 were instructed not to use asbestos containing materials, and this has been specifically noted in the school designs since that time.